Frequently Asked Questions

 Will there be Spanish translators?

-NHF will be hosting a Spanish Inhibitor Summit this year (Viviendo con Inhibidores).
-For more information, please visit the program webpage.
+There is not translation at the National Inhibitor Summits, however, NHF will be hosting a Spanish Inhibitor Summit this year (Viviendo con Inhibidores).
+For more information, please visit the program page.

 What about participant confidentiality?